A Full-Spectrum Legal Education

 In each of these areas, nationally-recognized faculty will engage you in projects and activities that deepen your understanding of law and practice.

 With focused study and activities, you can earn a certificate in Criminal Law and Policy, Environmental Law, Science and Policy, Indigenous Peoples Law and Policy, or International Trade and Business Law.
-And, if you have multidisciplinary interests, you can pursue one of our many dual-degree programs.
+And, if you have multidisciplinary interests, you can pursue one of our many dual-degree programs, including our three-year JD/MBA.

 Beyond the classroom, we provide you with dozens of paths to hands-on experience.
 Our clinics, legal skills competitions, and volunteer activities will help you translate classroom skills to practice.